 (c) the land is used solely for dwelling park purposes.

-(3) In considering an application under subsection (4) the Commissioner may regard land used for a related purpose as being used solely for dwelling park purposes even though it is used for another purpose in addition to the related purpose.
+(3) In considering an application under subsection (4) or (5A) the Commissioner may regard land used for a related purpose as being used solely for dwelling park purposes even though it is used for another purpose in addition to the related purpose.

-(4) The owner of land may apply to the Commissioner in the approved form for a determination —
+(4) The owner of land may apply to the Commissioner in the approved form for a determination that the land is dwelling park land.

-(a) that the land is dwelling park land and was dwelling park land as at midnight on 30 June preceding the application; or
+(5A) A person who owned land in an assessment year (year A) may apply to the Commissioner in the approved form for a determination that the land was dwelling park land as at midnight on 30 June in the financial year preceding year A.

-(b) that the land is dwelling park land.
+(5B) An application under subsection (5A) cannot be made —

+(a) more than 5 years after the original assessment for year A was made; or

+(b) if year A commenced before 1 July 2005.

-(5) Without limiting subsection (4), an application may be made for a determination as to land that constitutes a portion of a lot.
+(5) Without limiting subsection (4) or (5A), an application may be made for a determination as to land that constitutes a portion of a lot.

-(6) If a determination as to land is made as applied for under subsection (4)(a), section 39B applies to that land in respect of —

-(a) the assessment year in which the determination was applied for; and

-(b) each subsequent assessment year unless, before the beginning of that year —

-(i) the land ceases to be dwelling park land; or

-(ii) there is a change in the ownership of the land.
+[(6) deleted]

-(7) If a determination as to land is made as applied for under subsection (4)(b), section 39B applies to that land in respect of each subsequent assessment year unless, before the beginning of that year —
+(7) If a determination as to land is made as applied for under subsection (4), section 39B applies to that land in respect of each subsequent assessment year unless, before the beginning of that year —

 (a) the land ceases to be dwelling park land; or